What we offer

 We provide residential homes with 24/7 staffing support for adults with disability.
 These houses are all in Hamilton, across a variety of suburbs.
 The support provided depends on the needs of the people living in the house.
 It can include medication administration, meal preparation, support to access things in the community, transport, personal cares (eg help with showering, toileting etc), behaviour support and more.

 This service is funded by the Ministry of Health, and people need to be accessed by the local Needs Assessment and Service Coordination service, called Disability Support Link (DSL).
 DSL do a needs assessment to decide how much support a person needs, and can then refer them to us.
+Easy Read information about this service has been developed for you: here.

 "It was good to see my sister in the weekend looking absolutely glowing, well done all of you."